txt/se22/docs/hw2.md

 ## What to hand in:
 - A repo, to Moodle, with all the code and the output of your code (in `out1.txt` in `/docs/out`).

+## First step
+Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)

+Find some way to divide the functionality across may small files
+- e.g. one file per class
+- e.g. anything to do command-line options into its own file
+- e.g. misc utilities into its own file.
+- e.g. test cases in a separate file

 ## A Small Task
 The task is write some code to read a CSV file and generate summaries of columns (medians and standard deviation for numerics; mode and entropy for symbolic columns).

+## Theory
+For numbers:
+- mid = median = sort numbers seen so far, return the middle value
+- div = standard deviation = sort numbers, find 90th, 10th percentile, return (90th-10th)/2.56
+  - why? well you know that 1 or 2 standard deviations captures 66 to 95\% of the mass.
+So somewhere in-between 1 and 2 is some point where you catch 90\% (that point is 1.28 standard deviations, so we used plus or minus 1.28=2.56)

 For symbols:
 - mid = mode = most common symbol